Shining a light on a sensitive topic

 We would typically publish a client’s animation across Science Animated’s channels as soon as it is ready to share with the world.
 In this case, we waited until after the competition deadline to avoid spoiling the surprise of the video entry.
 Dr Wekerle published the video herself on the competition’s YouTube channel, after which we helped her to share her research with a broader audience.

 The video we produced for Dr Wekerle came third in the competition.
-The CIHR IHDCYH gave the video the title of “special commendation” and Dr Wekerle and her team received one of the money prizes.
+The CIHR IHDCYH gave the video the title of “special commendation” and Dr Wekerle and her team received one of the monetary prizes.

 Dr Wekerle was delighted that her video was a resounding success.
 She received excellent feedback that demonstrated how sensitively the video conveyed her research findings and watchers commented on how visually engaging they had found it.
 To date, the animation has received over 25,000 views on our YouTube channel and many more through other channels.